anandchauhan21/anandchauhan21/README.md

 ### Hi there 👋

+About
+🔭 I'm passionate about Artificial Intelligence, Deep Learning, Machine Learning, Computer Vision and Natural Language Processing.
+I have previously worked in the fields of Computer Architecture, Signal and Image Processing, Biometrics and Pattern Recognition.

+💬 My personal mission is to build AI-based solutions that solve a high-impact problem for people around the globe and simplify everyday living.

+👯 I'm interested in collaborating, mentoring, and coaching with fellow enthusiasts in the field of AI.
+If you have an idea related to my areas of interest, feel free to shoot me an [email](anandchauhan8791@gmail.com)!

 <!--
 **anandchauhan21/anandchauhan21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.